COVID-19 Information Read the Latest

 For more information about research, please call our main office at 412-692-6438.

-This is a rare condition.
-While older children may get this disease, it usually affects babies under six months old.
+While older children may get it, doctors diagnose Krabbe mostly in babies under six months old.

 There are two types of Krabbe disease: